What is the Purpose of Al-Anon?

 A qualifier can be your partner, mother, daughter, coworker, friend, and so on.

 The book ‘Alcoholics Anonymous’ is known by AA members as ‘The Big Book.’
-It is the textbook for the original 12-step recovery program known by the same name.
+The textbook for the original 12-step recovery program is known by the same name.

-Although Al-Anon’s roots are based in AA, there is not a big book for Al-Anon.
+Although Al-Anon’s roots are based in AA, there is no big book for Al-Anon.

 Call to find out how much your insurance will cover

 - “Core Purpose, Mission and Strategic Goals.”
 Al-Anon.

 - “The Twelve Steps.”
 Al-Anon.

 - “Frequently Asked Questions.”
 Al-Anon.